AndryNolove/TemplateLove/README.md

 # templateLove
-replacing by a template from an array
+Replacing by a template from an array